BAGoldstein2003/Recipe.AI/README.md

 2. Create an API key if you do not already possess one, and buy tokens.

-3. Save your API key into an environment variable using 'set OPENAI_API_KEY = "(your API key here)"' In the 'backend/makeRecipe.py' file,
+3. Save your API key into an environment variable using 'set OPENAI_API_KEY = "(your API key here)"'

 4. Navigate into the 'backend' directory using the following command in the terminal:
 ```cd backend```